dfmorrison/pyactup/doc/index.rst

 PyACTUp also works in recent versions of `PyPy <https://pypy.org/>`_, an alternative implementation to the usual CPython.
-PyPy uses a just-in-time (JIT) compiler, which is a good match for PyACTUp, and PyACTUp models often run five times faster in PyPy compared to CPython.
+PyPy uses a just-in-time (JIT) compiler, which is a good match for PyACTUp, and PyACTUp models often run noticeably faster in PyPy compared to CPython.

 Note that PyACTUp is simply a Python module, a library, that is run as part of a larger Python program.
 To build and run models using PyACTUp you do need to do